Integral representation of random variables with respect to Gaussian processes: Auxiliary facts

-provided that $\epsilon \leq \Delta^\alpha$. \end{Assumption}
+provided that $\epsilon\leq\Delta^\alpha$. \end{Assumption}

-\subsection{Which processes satisfy the assumption \ref{assu:smallball}?}
+\subsection{Which processes satisfy the Assumption \texorpdfstring{ \ref{assu:smallball}}{2.6}?}

-In this section we briefly study what kind of processes $X\in\mathcal{X}^\alpha_T$ satisfy the Assumption \ref{assu:smallball}.
-In general, the small ball probabilities are an interesting subject of study and a survey on small ball probabilities is given by Li and Shiao \cite{l-s} where also the following theorem can be found. \begin{thm} Let $\{X_t,t\in[0,1\}$ be a centered Gaussian process with $X_0=0$.
-Assume that there is a function $\sigma^2(h)$ such that
+In this subsection, we briefly review what kind of processes $X\in \mathcal{X}^\alpha_T$ satisfy the Assumption~\ref{assu:smallball}.
+In general, the small ball probabilities are an interesting subject of study and a survey on small ball probabilities is given by Li and Shiao \cite{l-s} where also the following theorem can be found.